gdarko/laravel-vue-starter/README.md

 The project ships with two examples as follows:

-- Dashboard.vue - Shows paginated list of messages with a form for sending a message.
+- views/pages/private/dashboard - Shows paginated list of messages with a form for sending a message.
-- Users.vue - Shows paginated list of system users.
+- views/pages/private/users - Shows paginated list of system users along with crud screens.

 You will probably remove the examples once you start developing your app on top of this project.